-Thickening conditioners are another great shout, and again, Tigi is our go too brand here.
-In fact, their Fully Loaded Conditioner is pretty much the best thickening conditioner we’ve ever tried so if you’re looking for a quick fix to thin hair, we’d definitely recommend starting here!
+Thickening conditioners are another great shout, and again, PUMP is our go too brand here.
+In fact, their thickening conditioner is pretty much the best thickening conditioner we’ve ever tried so if you’re looking for a quick fix to thin hair, we’d definitely recommend starting here!

 Cut your hair short(er)